How to Remove Devices from Wi-Fi Router? – Overview

 Utilize Mac Address Sifting on Your Router

-Several routers include access control functionality that can oversee which gadgets are permitted to connect to your Wi-Fi.
+Many routers offer access control features to manage which devices can connect to your Wi-Fi network.
 All wireless gadgets have a unique MAC address.

 A few routers let you blacklist gadgets with a specific MAC address from connecting.

-Several routers allow you to configure a whitelist of permitted gadgets and halt the accessibility of all connected gadgets in the future.
+Some routers allow you to configure a whitelist of permitted devices, blocking all others from connecting.

 Enable Parental Controls on Your Router